athirazizi/RayTracing/README.md

 }
 ```

-The target of this render function is to be an actual image, so we will have to add `#include "Walnut/Image.h"`.
+The target of the `Render()` function is an Image from the Walnut library.

 We will be moving the image we created in `WalnutApp.cpp` into `Renderer.h` like so: